License GuideSOC 13-1041

 Read more

-You'll take an exam split into two parts: a national section covering asbestos management fundamentals, and a state-specific section on local regulations.
+Your asbestos management planner exam splits into two parts: a national section covering uniform standards, and a state-specific section on local regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You can schedule your test through these vendors' online systems.
-The national portion tests your grasp of federal asbestos standards and best practices.
-Your state section covers licensing laws and requirements unique to your region.
-You'll need to pass both parts to earn your license.
+You'll encounter multiple-choice questions on both portions.
+The national section tests your grasp of federal asbestos rules and safety protocols.
+The state portion covers your jurisdiction's unique licensing requirements and compliance details.
+Pass rates vary by state, so check your state board for specific score thresholds and exam logistics before you register.

 Renewal